jracevedob/AIDTechTask/README.md

 ## Installation and support
-In each repository, the reader will find a README file in which is described where the descriptions are located or how to execute the software implementations.
-In order to clone this respository with git, the reader just have to select a directory where to clone the code, i.e, $TOP_DIR.
+In each repository, the reader will find a README file with descriptions about the internal files and instructions to execute the software implementations.
+In order to clone this respository with git, the reader just have to select a directory where to clone the code to, i.e, $TOP_DIR.
 For instance:

 ```bash
 $ cd $TOP_DIR